|About HMH||Find a Physician||Specialties & Services||Patient Information||Health Resources||Giving at HMH||About Our

 Joe G. Davis School of Vocational Nursing

-The Joe G. Davis School of Vocational Nursing will be accepting applications for the 2018-2019 school year beginning March 20, 2017.
+The Joe G. Davis School of Vocational Nursing is now accepting applications for the 2018-2019 school year.

-All applications must be complete, with all official transcripts attached and turned in to the school by July 31, 2017.
+All applications must be complete, with all official transcripts attached and submitted to the school.
 Incomplete applications will not be processed.

 One of the best kept secrets in Walker County is Huntsville Memorial Hospital’s nursing school.
 The Joe G. Davis School of Vocational Nursing is a one-year, hospital-based program which prepares students to take the Vocational Nursing Licensure Examination in order to become a Licensed Vocational Nurse (LVN).

 The program is accredited, surveyed and reviewed by the Texas Board of Nursing.

 The Huntsville Memorial Hospital School of Vocational Nursing was established in April 1966, with the first class enrolled in September 1966 and graduating in August 1967.
 In 1977, the school was renamed the Huntsville Memorial Hospital Joe G. Davis School of Vocational Nursing in memory of Joe G. Davis, a member of the HMH Board of Trustees from 1945 to 1972.

 The school requires the following to be submitted with a legible, fully completed and signed school application: